hyperledger-labs/blockchain-analyzer/README.md

 ## Description

 Each blockchain platform, including Hyperledger Fabric, provides a way to record information on blockchain in an immutable manner.
-In the case of Hyperledger Fabric, information is recorded as a `key ]/value` pair.
-All previous updates to a `key` are recorded in the ledger of a Hyperledger Fabric peer, but only the latest value of a `key` can be easily queried.
-This mechanism makes it challenging to perform analysis of updates to a `key`, a necessary requirement for information provenance.
+In the case of Hyperledger Fabric, information is recorded as a `key/value` pair.
+All previous updates to a `key` are recorded in the ledger of a Hyperledger Fabric peer, but only the latest value of a `key` can be easily queried (see [documentation](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#ChaincodeStub.GetHistoryForKey)).
+This mechanism makes it challenging to perform analysis of updates to a `key`.
+Further, if an application groups together certain keys for application-level functions, it is challenging to analyze them together.
+In order to perform information provenance, it is necessary to analyze all updates to a single `key` or group of keys that together comprise an information unit.

-To address this problem, we have created a project which can be used to analyze ledger data stored within a Hyperledger Fabric peer.
+To address this issue, we have created a project which can be used to analyze ledger data stored within a Hyperledger Fabric peer.
 This project can also be used to analyze operational data, such as number of blocks and transactions.

 Currently, the project includes: